Local Escapes

 Image credit: InterContinetal Sydney | Supplied

-Located in Sydney's historic sandstone precinct within the former Treasury building of 1851, InterContinental Sydney has stood by the harbour for over 40 years, serving spectacular views and the sort of top-notch service you expect to uncover at a five-star hotel.
+Located in Sydney's historic sandstone precinct in the former Treasury building of 1851, InterContinental Sydney has stood by the harbour for over 40 years, serving spectacular views and the sort of top-notch service you expect to uncover at a five-star hotel.

 In 2023, the hotel revealed a sleek new look after a $120 million dollar renovation—entering a new era complete with a roster of excellent bars and restaurants to round out your stay.
 The hotel now features a rooftop bar, a sleek brasserie, a hidden wine bar, and an all-day diner in the grand lobby.
 Also included in the renovation were three new premium suites: The Presidential Opera Suite, The Royal Opera Suite, and The Governor Opera Suite, each offering next-level luxury and panoramic views of Sydney Harbour.